nghttp2/nghttp2/README.rst

 +++++++++++++++

-``nghttpx`` is a multi-threaded reverse proxy for ``h2-14``, SPDY and HTTP/1.1 and powers nghttp2.org site.
+``nghttpx`` is a multi-threaded reverse proxy for ``h2-14``, SPDY and HTTP/1.1 and powers nghttp2.org site and supports HTTP/2 server push.
 It has several operation modes:

 ================== ============================ ============== =============
 Mode option        Frontend                     Backend        Note